mrismanaziz/Reforestation/README.md

-## Did you know that ghosts call their true love their ghoul-friend?
+## Why are skeletons so calm?
+Because nothing gets under their skin.